fashion glossary

 Zeitgeist

 The intellectual and moral trends of a particular age.
 The phrase translates to “the spirit of the age” and comes from the German words zeit, which means “time,” and geist, which means “spirit.”
-In fashion Zeitgeist is a tendency that is characterized by the presentation of traces of the past, or the spirit or mood that defines a certain historical period as evidenced by the views and beliefs of the time.
+In fashion, Zeitgeist is a tendency characterized by the presentation of traces of the past or the spirit or mood that defines a particular historical period as evidenced by the views and beliefs of the time.

 Conclusion